Assessing the dynamic vulnerability of an urban rail transit system and a case study of Beijing, China

-The dynamic importance of stations is identified in the Beijing URT by employing the proposed accessibility-based index (Equation \ref{eq4}).
+The dynamic importance of stations of the Beijing URT is identified by employing the proposed accessibility-based index (Equation \ref{eq4}).
 The importance of each station at different times of the day can be calculated, generating a continuous curve that changes over time.
 There are 287 unique stations in the Beijing URT network, and thus, we obtain 287 curves to represent the time-varying importance of stations.
 To understand the changing patterns of these curves, we conduct a cluster analysis on the curves by using hierarchical clustering.
 In detail, the importance of each station is calculated every three hours, and the time range is from 5:00 to 23:00, i.e., 18 hours in total.
 The slope between two successive points in the curve is used as the distance for hierarchical clustering, and four types of those curves can be obtained, as shown in Figure \ref{fig:f4}.
-The variation trend and key features are summarized as follows. \begin{itemize} \item Type-\Rmnum{1}: There are two peaks of importance.
-The moments with high importance indices occur mainly in the morning and evening periods, which are the peak hours of travel demand (refer to Figure \ref{fig:f1}).
+The variation trend and key features are summarized as follows. \begin{itemize} \item Type-\Rmnum{1}: There are two peaks of importance for Type-\Rmnum{1} stations.
+High importances occur mainly in the morning and evening periods, i.e., the peak hours of travel demand (refer to Figure \ref{fig:f1}).

 \item Type-\Rmnum{2}: The importance of stations in Type-\Rmnum{2} have a single peak in the midday period.